flutter/website/src/docs/testing/build-modes.md

 In _profile mode_, some debugging ability is maintained&mdash;enough
 to profile your app's performance.
 Profile mode is disabled on the emulator and simulator, because their behavior is not representative of real performance.
-Profile mode is similar to release mode, with the following differences:
+On mobile, profile mode is similar to release mode, with the following differences:

 * Some service extensions, such as the one that enables the performance overlay, are enabled.
 * Tracing is enabled, and tools supporting source-level debugging (such as [DevTools][]) can connect to the process.

+Profile mode for a web app means that:

+* The build is _not_ minified but tree shaking has been performed.
+* The app is compiled with the [dart2js][] compiler.

 Your IDE supports this mode.
 Android Studio, for example, provides a **Run > Profile...** menu option.